liweinan/liweinan.github.io/_posts/2017-03-15-core-classes-to-implement-resteasy-container.md

 ![2017-03-15-call-digram.png]({{ site.url }}/assets/2017-03-15-call-digram.png)

-From the above diagram, we can see how does `ResourceMethodRegistry` integrates mutliple parts together to prepare RESTEasy container for dealing with requests.
-We can the info are fetched from `ResteasyProviderFactory`, and we can see `ResourceMethodInvoker` and `ResourceLocatorInvoker` are added into multiple `Node` classes.
+From the above diagram, we can see how does `ResourceMethodRegistry` coordinating various components to form a RESTEasy container for dealing with requests.
+We can see the info is fetched from `ResteasyProviderFactory`, and we can see `ResourceMethodInvoker` and `ResourceLocatorInvoker` are added into multiple `Node` classes.
 In this way, the `Node` classes with its `Invoker` classes can be used for later requests matching and processing work.
 For more details on this part, you can refer to the [sec3.7].

 Now we should check the `ResteasyDeployment` start process.
-The `ResteasyDeployment.start()` method is the initialisation method of the RESTEasy container.
+The `ResteasyDeployment.start()` method is the initialization method of the RESTEasy container.
 Here is the sequence diagram of the method:

 ![ResteasyProviderFactory.start.png]({{ site.url }}/assets/ResteasyProviderFactory.start.png)